albertl2/indicators/README.md

 ma = MovingAverage(timeseries,period=25)
 ```

 Have new data to add?
 The class automatically handles concatenation and calculating new output data.
+The datatype for an input is expected to be a list.
+The class implementation is naive, so it won't handle lots of different data-types, just a list.

 ```python
 new_data = [5,7,12,14]